Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 62 Riverboat Postman - Hawkesbury River

 Only an hour north of Sydney you can hitch a ride on a boat that delivers mail and supplies to isolated residents along the Hawkesbury River.
 The cruise lasts for approximately three hours.
-There are other Hawkesbury river cruises if this one is fully booked but try the Riverboat Postman first up (unless you're a mailman/postie in which case perhaps not ).
+There are other Hawkesbury river cruises if this one is fully booked but try the Riverboat Postman first.

 Hawkesbury Cruises